 Insurance policies are a must for most associations, and providers have occasionally increased their premiums.
 This can lead to the HOA raising its dues to cope with the change.

-Many associations maintain reserve funds to meet the cost of future repairs and replacements.
+Many associations maintain reserve funds to meet the cost of repairs and replacements as a result of deterioration.
 An association may increase its annual dues to keep this fund at an adequate level.

 4. New Projects or Improvements